hossein1387/BARVINN/docs/verification.rst

 Testbench Predictor
 --------------------

 A testbench predictor module is responsible to predict the state of each hardware block in the DUT.
 There are many industry proven predictors.
 As an example, `Spike  <https://github.com/riscv/riscv-isa-sim>`_ is a RISC-V simulator that provides functional model for different RISC-V ISA.
 It can also be integrated with Systemverilog through SyetemVerilog DPI.
 However, we decided to write our own functional model of PITO since Spike does not support a Barrel design.
-As an example, in PITO, there is no logic to prevent data or control hazard.
-On the other hand, although Spike supports multiple harts, but a normal data path with data and control hazard has been implemented.
-Hence, Spike in its default format is unable to correctly predict the DUT behaviour.
+As an example, in PITO, there is no logic to prevent data or control hazards.
+On the other hand, although Spike supports multiple harts, a normal data path with data and control hazard has been implemented.
+Hence, Spike in its default format is unable to correctly predict the DUT behavior.

 `RV32IPredictor` module is a functional model of PITO written in SystemVerilog.
 It supports all base RV32I instructions.
-For every intruction that is executed in the DUT, our predictor can predict the expected results. `RV32IPredictor` is designed to support as many harts as it is required.
+For every instruction that is executed in the DUT, our predictor can predict the expected results. `RV32IPredictor` is designed to support as many harts as is required.
 It also contains the base RISC-V CSRs plus the custom CSRs that we added for configuring the MVU.

 The `RV32IPredictor` module has no direct connection to the DUT.
 All the transactions are sampled by the monitor module and then they are provided to the predictor module.
 Hence, as mentioned before, it is crucial for the monitor module to sync correctly with the DUT.
-Once the predictor module receives a sample from monitor, it will process the instruction and it will update the `test_stat` variable to be used by the testbench.
+Once the predictor module receives a sample from the monitor, it will process the instruction and it will update the `test_stat` variable to be used by the testbench.

 Testbench Base
 ---------------

 Testbench base is a SystemVerilog class that contains testbench predictor and testbench monitor class.
 Figure :numref:`classbased_verif` illustrates the class structure for our verification environment.
-As it can be seen, testbench base class (`pito_testbench_base` in PITO verification environment) should be used as base class for all other test classes.
-Each test has thress phases, testbench setup phase, testbench run phase and testbench report phase.
-All these phases are virtual tasks that allows the user to override them.
+As it can be seen, the testbench base class (`pito_testbench_base` in PITO verification environment) should be used as the base class for all other test classes.
+Each test has three phases, testbench setup phase, testbench run phase and testbench report phase.
+All these phases are virtual tasks that allow the user to override them.

 .. figure:: _static/classbased_verif.png